Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On ways in which the pandemic might change our country for the better

 This is like going through a war.
 And if we went through World War I and World War II, and after each of those wars, we tried to create the League of Nations, and we did create the United Nations.
-People saw that we were all in this together and the attitudes changed after those wars.
+People saw that we were all in this together, and the attitudes changed after those wars.
 Unions were strengthened.
 Incomes became more level.
 People had had it with war profiteers, and taxes on the rich went up.

 It led to the GI Bill and the Veterans Administration mortgages.
 In Europe, the widows' and orphans' pension funds led to the creation of the famous European social safety net.
 [They were] a very equalizing kind of events.
 And I'm hoping that something like that will happen in this country too, that we'll have kind of a rosy outcome from this and that people will value life more.